-The spinning of the earth causes day to turn to night, while the rotation of our planet around the sun once a year causes summer to become winter.
+The spinning of the Earth causes day to turn to night, while the full rotation/the revolution of the Earth causes summer to become winter.

 Weather and Climate